Benign ear cyst or tumorOsteomas; Exostoses; Tumor - ear; Cysts - ear; Ear cysts; Ear tumors; Bony tumor of the ear canal

 Exams and Tests

-Benign cysts and tumors are usually discovered during a routine ear examination, which can include hearing tests (audiometry) and middle ear testing (tympanometry).
-When looking into the ear, the doctor may see cysts or benign tumors in the ear canal.
+Benign cysts and tumors are most often found during a routine ear exam.
+This type of exam may include hearing tests ( audiometry ) and middle ear testing ( tympanometry ).
+When looking into the ear, the health care provider may see cysts or benign tumors in the ear canal.

 This disease may also affect the results of the following tests: